 - 28. We will use the information declared relating to criminal convictions to ensure we fulfil our responsibilities and obligations for the safeguarding of children, young people and adults with whom staff and students are in contact. - 29.
 Applications are first given a preliminary check by the Admissions Team, to ensure that they meet entry requirements and other basic expectations for the programme.
 If the application is unsuccessful at this stage criminal conviction data is not considered. - 30.
-If the applicant does meet the basic academic requirements for the programme but a criminal conviction has been declared, then the applicant is asked to provide written details of the nature of the offence(s), including dates, the sentence imposed and the name of the court, with a copy of any conviction notices, and any information about whether conviction(s) are 'spent' and the appropriate date.
+If the applicant does meet the basic academic requirements for the programme but a criminal conviction has been declared, then the applicant is asked to provide written details of the nature of the offence(s), including dates, the sentence imposed and the name of the court, with a copy of any conviction notices, and any information about whether conviction(s) are 'spent' and if they are spent they become irrelevant to the assessment process in line with the rehabilitation of offenders act..
 This information is sent directly to the Director of Student Services (or nominee).
 The applicant may also be asked to give details of their Probation Officer and to give their consent for the Director of Student Services (or nominee) to contact him/her in order to obtain the Probation Officer's views as to the likely danger or otherwise of the applicant's behaviour to other students and staff.
 The applicant will generally be required to provide this information electronically; however, if the applicant is applying for a programme which requires the student to be interviewed in advance of an offer being made, they may be asked to bring the information to the interview.
 In all cases and interview will be offered.